dima13230/CCE/README.md

 we recommend to study aforementioned insights.

-This exercise is organized into separate difficulty levels, choosing each difficulty requires the user to have gained prior degrees of mastery in the more simpler exercises.
+This exercise is organized into separate difficulty levels, choosing each difficulty requires the user to have gained prior degrees of mastery in the more simple exercises.
 The more advanced levels offer more simulataneous degrees of exposure and stimulation of vision with more colors as well as the synchronization of both parts of the brain.